alibaba0010/Ticketing-APP/README.md

 kubectl create secret generic jwt-secret --from-literal=JWT_KEY=<secret_key>

-Build docker image and push to docker hub
+Build docker image and push to docker hub in client for client and server for tickets

 change routes in sign in,up& out, index.js